Community and History

 POTS measures its own success by how well we help each client reach increased stability in all of these areas.
 Our Stability Index establishes standards for individual progress in each area.
 We measure both individual achievement and community achievement in determining how well we’ve done each year in achieving our mission and how we can do even better.

 Part of the Solution programs are thoughtfully designed to create enduring stability for all the members of our community.
-We call it the one-stop shop: We have three programmatic pillars:
+We have three programmatic pillars:

 Approximately one-third of Bronx residents are currently living below the poverty line and this year alone, POTS will help close to 40,000 people, including 12,000 children, with a multitude of needs.